Beijing Capital buys Transpacific's NZ waste business for $800 million

-SYDNEY Beijing Capital Group BEJINX.UL will buy New Zealand's biggest waste management firm from Australia's Transpacific Industries Group Ltd TPI.AX for almost $800 million, enabling the Chinese state-owned company to acquire technology that could help combat chronic pollution in the capital and beyond.
+SYDNEY Beijing Capital Group BEJINX.UL will buy the biggest waste management firm in New Zealand from Australia's Transpacific Industries Group Ltd TPI.AX for almost $800 million, enabling the Chinese state-owned company to acquire technology that could help combat chronic pollution.

-China's government will spend 100 billion yuan ($16.3 billion) over three years to deal with the pollution in Beijing, according to state media reports.
-It also aims to treat 90 percent of all urban waste by the end of 2015, housing ministry data shows.

-Australia and New Zealand waste management companies are well placed to benefit from China's demand, as they are experienced in landfill technologies and sustainable waste management because of government levies that encouraged these practices, analysts say.

-People with knowledge of the Transpacific sale said Beijing Capital Group (BCG), which is owned by the Beijing municipal government, was keen on tapping Transpacific's expertise, and had not bought the waste management unit for re-sale.
+People with knowledge of the deal said Beijing Capital Group (BCG), which is owned by the Beijing municipal government, was keen on tapping Transpacific's expertise over the long term, and had not bought the waste management unit for eventual re-sale.

 "The investment carries significant...mutual technical and commercial benefits," BCG Chief Executive and Deputy Chairman Wang Hao said in a statement.